susumuota/yubikey-setup/README.md

 - https://keens.github.io/blog/2021/03/23/yubikeywotsukau_openpghen/
 - https://qiita.com/shun-shobon/items/96f08aa09a30c26a55b5

-## Buy a YubiKey.
+## Buy a YubiKey

-- YubiKey 5+ Series which supports OpenPGP.
+- YubiKey 5 Series which supports OpenPGP.
+  - I bought a YubiKey 5 NFC.
 - USB drive or SD card for key backup.

+> **Note**: In my opinion, you don't need to buy 2 YubiKeys if you back up your keys carefully.
+If you lose a YubiKey, you can restore your keys from the backup.
+Also, it might be better to revoke the old keys and generate new ones from scratch, as lost keys could be used for malicious purposes.

 ## Install